- Graft-versus-host disease (GVHD) facts

 Patients undergoing bone marrow transplant (stem cell transplant) from a donor are at increased risk for GVHD.
 Medical research has also shown that the likelihood of developing GVHD increases with certain underlying disease states.
 The disease is also more likely to occur in older people.
 The risk is slightly elevated when the donor and patient are of different gender.
-Before the transplanted cells are given to the patient, a pretreatment regimen of drugs is given that suppress the immune system and help prevent GVHD.
+Before the transplanted cells are given to the patient, a pretreatment regimen of drugs is given to suppress the immune system and to help prevent GVHD.
 Other risk factors for the disease include having a tissue donor who has been pregnant and advanced age of either the donor or recipient.

 What are graft-versus-host disease symptoms and signs?
 What are the types of GVHD?

 There are two main types of GVHD: acute GVHD and chronic GVHD.

 Acute GVHD typically occurs within 100 days after the stem cell transplantation.
 "Acute" is a medical term that means that a condition appears early or suddenly, while "chronic" refers to a condition that develops over time.
 Acute graft-versus-host disease usually involves a distinct set of clinical symptoms and signs that include the following:

 - Dermatitis, or skin inflammation, is characterized by an itchy, red, and possibly painful rash.

 - Hepatitis, or liver inflammation, may not have symptoms at the outset but can also lead to jaundice (yellowing of the skin and whites of the eyes) and other signs of liver failure.